WordPress/openverse/catalog/utilities/media_props_gen/docs/media_props.md

 ## Description

 The URL of the landing page for the media item (not a direct link to the media file).
 This should be unique for each media item.
+This value will be used on the frontend as the URL to direct users to for downloading a media item from the upstream provider.

 # url